drnsmith/PM-London-Pollution/README.md

-## Predictive Analytics for PM10 Pollution: Time-Series Forecasting with LSTMs
+### Machine Learning Predictive Analytics for PM10 Pollution: Using Random Forests, Gradient Boosting, XGBoost, Ridge and Lasso Regressions, and Neural Network Regressor

 #### **Overview**
 This project aims to predict air pollution levels, specifically **PM10 concentrations**, in London using various **machine learning (ML)** techniques.
 Accurate forecasting of pollution levels is crucial for public health and urban planning.
 The dataset used for this project is the **"London Atmospheric Emissions Inventory 2013"**, which includes detailed environmental and monitoring data.
 The main goal is to develop and optimise predictive models and evaluate their performance using **Root Mean Squared Error (RMSE)** as the primary evaluation metric.